 Research methods in phonetics

 Before you can begin to explain patterns in your data, you need to a) collect the data and b) analyze it appropriately.
-Methods for doing both abound, and several of my collaborative projects involve comparing or developing ways of dealing with data at various stages of collection and analysis.
+Several of my collaborative projects involve comparing or developing ways of dealing with data at various stages of collection and analysis.

 For example, Paul De Decker and I have examined how different audio compression formats affect vowel formant measurements.
 Our work has found that while some compression algorithms and commonly-available recording devices may be used (with caution!) to source data for sociophonetic studies, others significantly distort the vowel space in ways that render the data unreliable for acoustic analysis.